sschutter/recipes/r/breakfast/banana_muffins_II.md

 Combine bananas, sugar, egg, melted butter and vanilla in a large bowl.
 Fold in flour mixture, and mix until smooth.
 Scoop into muffin pans.

 Bake in preheated oven.
-Bake mini muffins for 10 to 15 minutes, and large muffins for 25 to 30 minutes.
+Bake mini muffins for 10 to 15 minutes, and large muffins for 20-25 minutes.
 Muffins will spring back when lightly tapped.

-- time: X minutes
+- time: 1 hour
-- servings:
+- servings: 12 muffins
 - keywords:
-- rating:
+- rating: Andrew: 9  Skylar: 9
 - source: https://www.allrecipes.com/recipe/42719/banana-muffins-ii/